 - Add the veggies and heat them for about 8-10 minutes.

 - Add the 9 cups of liquid (soup stock + water).

 - Add the 2 1/2 cups of dried split peas.

 - When the pot returns to a boil, reduce heat to low and add salt, pepper and 1 teaspoon of oregano.
 Add a Bay Leaf if you have one (be sure to remove it BEFORE you go at it with a kitchen wand)

 - You will be able to tell when it’s ready by tasting.
 If the peas are still crunching or hard, keep cooking.

 - Remove Bay leaf.

-- Let it cool a bit, then use your kitchen wand (hand blender – immersion blender) to puree.
+- Let it cool a bit, then use your kitchen wand (hand blender – immersion blender) to puree the soup.
 Work the wand around the pot (careful not to splash the hot soup on yourself) until you get the consistency you want.

 - Return the soup to low heat and slowly heat it to desired temperature for serving.
 Stir it once in a while to stop if from “globbing” on the bottom of the pot.